-Name Reset State Default State Notes PIXCLK High impedance Driven, logic 0 Dout 7 D оит6 D оит5 Outside This intentant and include his defects Dout4 Output.
+Name Reset State Default State Notes DOUT_LSB1 High impedance High impedance Input/Output.
 This interface disabled by default.
-See Note 1.
-D оит3 See Note 1.
-Dоит2 Dout1 Dout0 DOUT_LSB1 High impedance High impedance Input/Output.
-This interface disabled by Dout_LSB0 High impedance HIgh impedance default.
 Input buffers (used for GPIO function) powered down by default, so these pins can be left unconnected (floating).
-After reset, these pins are powered-up, sampled, then powered down again as part of the autoconfiguration mechanism.
-DAC_POS High impedance Driven Output.
-Interface disabled by hardware reset DAC_NEG DAC_REF and enabled by default when the device starts streaming.
-TDI Internal pull-up enabled Internal pull-up enabled Input.
-Internal pull-up means that this pin can be left unconnected (floating).
-TDO High impedance High impedance Output.
-Driven only during appropriate parts of the JTAG shifter sequence.
-TMS Internal pull-up enabled Internal pull-up enabled Input.
-Internal pull-up means that this pin can be left unconnected (floating).
-TCK Internal pull-up enabled Internal pull-up enabled Input.
-Internal pull-up means that this pin can be left unconnected (floating).
-TRST_BAR N/A N/A Input.
+After reset, these pins are powered-up, sampled, then powered down again as part of the Dout_LSB0 High impedance High impedance auto-configuration mechanism DAC_POS High impedance Driven Output.
+Interface disabled by hardware reset and enabled by DAC_NEG default when the device starts streaming DAC_REF TDI Internal pull-up enabled Internal pull-up enabled Input.
+Internal pull-up means that this pin can be left unconnected (floating) TDO High impedance High impedance Output.
+Driven only during appropriate parts of the JTAG shifter sequence TMS Internal pull-up enabled Internal pull-up enabled Input.
+Internal pull-up means that this pin can be left unconnected (floating) TCK Internal pull-up enabled Internal pull-up enabled Input.
+Internal pull-up means that this pin can be left unconnected (floating) TRST_N N/A N/A Input.
 Must always be driven to a valid logic level.
-Must be driven to GND for normal operation.
-FRAME_SYNC N/A N/A Input.
+Must be driven to GND for normal operation FRAME_SYNC N/A N/A Input.
 Must always be driven to a valid logic level.
-Must be driven to GND if not used.
-ATEST1 N/A N/A Must be driven to GND for normal operation.
-ATEST2 N/A N/A Must be driven to GND for normal operation.
+Must be driven to GND if not used GPIO12 High impedance High impedance Input/Output.
+This interface disabled by default.
+Input buffers (used for GPIO function) powered down by default, so these pins can be left unconnected (floating) GPIO13 High impedance High impedance Input/Output.
+This interface disabled by default.
+Input buffers (used for GPIO function) powered down by default, so these pins can be left unconnected (floating) ATEST1 N/A N/A Must be driven to GND for normal operation ATEST2 N/A N/A Must be driven to GND for normal operation

-- 1. The reason for defining the default state as logic 0 rather than high impedance is this: when wired in a system (for example, on ON Semiconductor's demo boards), these outputs will be connected, and the inputs to which they are connected will want to see a valid logic level.
-No current drain should result from driving these to a valid logic level (unless there is a pull-up at the system level). - 2.
-These pads have their input circuitry powered down, but they are not output-enabled.
+^{1.} The reason for defining the default state as logic 0 rather than high impedance is this: when wired in a system (for example, on ON Semiconductor's demo boards), these outputs will be connected, and the inputs to which they are connected will want to see a valid logic level.
+No current drain should result from driving these to a valid logic level (unless there is a pull-up at the system level).

+^{2.} These pads have their input circuitry powered down, but they are not output-enabled.
 Therefore, they can be left floating but they will not drive a valid logic level to an attached device.